-The Islamic Renaissance Party of Tajikistan (IRPT) was one of the country’s most popular opposition parties until it was banned in 2015.
+The Islamic Renaissance Party of Tajikistan (IRPT) was one of the most popular opposition parties in Tajikistan until it was banned in 2015.
 A dozen senior IRPT leaders are currently serving prison sentences ranging from 14 years to life for their association with the party and outspoken criticism of the government.

 In early 2015, the Tajikistani government initiated a campaign to discredit and dismantle the IRPT.
-Shortly before the March 2015 parliamentary elections several news articles appeared in state-run newspapers that accused the IRPT of terrorism and that the nearly 500 Tajik fighters in Syria had ties to the IRPT.
+Shortly before the March 2015 parliamentary elections, several news articles appeared in state-run newspapers that accused the IRPT of terrorism and that the nearly 500 Tajik fighters in Syria had ties to the IRPT.
 Imams at state-controlled mosques also delivered sermons, which were reprinted in newspapers, denouncing the IRPT and its link to terrorism.

 The campaign did not end after the IRPT only received 1.5% of the vote in the March 2015 elections and lost both of its seats in parliament.
-Articles in state-controlled newspapers continued to claim the IRPT was linked with ISIS and did so until the Justice Ministry issued a proclamation which ordered the party to close and banned it from operating.
+Articles in state-controlled newspapers continued to claim the IRPT was linked with ISIS and did so until the Justice Ministry issued a proclamation that ordered the party to close and banned it from operating.
 Ostensibly, the reason for the ban was that IRPT’s membership had fallen below 1,000 and thus it no longer met the requirements of a political party under Tajik law.
 The ban itself was announced in an article by the Justice Minister entitled “Warning on the Termination of the Illegal Activities of the [IRPT]” and published by the state news agency.
-A day after the ban, a spokesperson from the Interior Ministry claimed that that IRPT members had been in direct contact with ISIS members and that several IRPT members had been arrested after raising the ISIS flag.
+A day after the ban, a spokesperson from the Interior Ministry claimed that those IRPT members had been in direct contact with ISIS members and that several IRPT members had been arrested after raising the ISIS flag.
 These accusations were never substantiated.

 A week later, General Abduhalim Nazarzoda, the deputy defense minister, was accused of plotting a coup which resulted in the deaths of at least 35 people.
 The government claimed Nazarzoda was associated with IRPT, but failed to produce any evidence to support this accusation.